Karnak-Temple

 far right (7) Hatshepsut is purified by Thot (right) and Horus (left) who pour Ankh-signs over the queen

-At the very right edge the photo above shows the remainders of a side wall (perhaps of a transverse wall or a spur).
+At the very right edge the photos above show the remainders of a side wall (perhaps of a transverse wall or a spur).
 This wall was probably taken down by Thutmosis III during the erection of his new bark shrine.
 Earlier, this remainders had been interpreted as remainders of a transverse wall.
 However, with a transverse wall in place there would not have been enough space for the Red Chapel in the center the chambers.
 Therefore, the remainders had been the reason for the fact that for some time the original position of the Red Chapel was located in front of the "Chambers of Hatshepsut".

 Today these remainders are interpreted as a part of a spur and the Red Chapel is now reconstructed in the center of the "Chambers of Hatshepsut" (see below detail taken from Burgos, Larché, 2008, plan page 254).